bhlaban/azure-search-knowledge-mining/01 - Search Index Creation/Create-Index-AzurePortal.md

 #### 4.1 Attach Cognitive Services

-An Cognitive Services reosurce should have been automatically provisioned, just select it.
+A Cognitive Services resource should have been automatically provisioned, just select it.
 If it has not been provisioned successfully, use the `Create new Cognitive Services resource` link and create one:

 ![screenshot](../images/createindex-step4.PNG)